 Tyne 6 Bridges Leisure Rides - Friday 5th July 2019

 The event will start and finish at the Cycle Hub, Ouseburn and use Sustrans Routes 72 & 14 along the north and south banks of the Tyne heading out in a westerly direction.
-There are two rides of 10.5mls and 15.5mls for those who want to experience a leisurely ride along the banks of the Tyne.
+There are two rides of 10 and 15 miles, for those who want to experience a leisurely ride along the banks of the Tyne.
 These are ideal rides for the inexperienced who may be afraid of traffic or those with young families.
-All participants must pre register on the event website.
+All participants must pre-enter on the event website.

 Cyclone Challenge Rides - Saturday 6th July 2019